bluehalo/ngx-leaflet/README.md

 ```

 ### Import Code Dependencies and Module

-#### Direct Import
-The code is exported using UMD (bundles are in the ./dist dir) so you should be able to import is using whatever module system/builder you're using.
-Typings are included alongside the bundles.
+This project is exported using UMD and it includes typings.
+So, you shouldn't have to do anything special to use it if you're building your project in Typescript.

-#### Typescript and Angular 2+ Module Import
+#### Typescript Angular 2+ Module Import
 Before you can use the module in your Angular 2+ app, you'll need to import it in your application.

 For example, in your ```app.module.ts```, add: